Skip to content

 AbstractFramework ecosystem (context)

-AbstractGateway is one component in the larger AbstractFramework ecosystem: - AbstractRuntime (required): durable runs + workflow registry + stores - AbstractCore / AbstractVoice / AbstractVision / AbstractMemory (required by the default server install): LLM/tool execution, provider-level prompt-cache controls, workflow-backed/direct generated image/voice/audio capabilities, and KG memory used by many bundles
+AbstractGateway is one component in the larger AbstractFramework ecosystem: - AbstractRuntime (required): durable runs + workflow registry + stores - AbstractRuntime + transitive capability packages (required by the default server install): Runtime owns the LLM/tool/media integration boundary; Gateway uses its discovery/run facades for prompt-cache controls, generated and edited image/video plus voice/audio/music capabilities, and KG-backed bundle execution

 Related repos: - AbstractFramework: https://github.com/lpalbou/AbstractFramework - AbstractCore: https://github.com/lpalbou/abstractcore - AbstractRuntime: https://github.com/lpalbou/abstractruntime